 The E-book The Annotated Adventure (a detailed analysis of the source code for the video game Adventure for the Atari 2600 console) will be posted on this page sometime in 2016.
 If you would like to be notified when it is ready, please send me an email at firstname.lastname@example.org with the word "annotated" in the subject line.

 Adventure introduced the idea of movable objects (represented by visible icons) that could be picked up by the player (using a joystick) and moved from place to place in the game world.
 It was also one of the first video games to allow the player to explore a large multi-screen game world.
-As the first action-adventure game, it inspired the current genre of action-adventure video games, including Legend of Zelda, the Ultima series, and many others.
+As the first action-adventure game, it founded the genre of action-adventure video games, including Legend of Zelda, and many others.
 Adventure also contained the first Easter Egg (hidden surprise) in a video game, which in this case was the author's signature hidden in a secret room.

 Lecture (for Computer Science students) on the hardware architecture

 of the Atari 2600 video game console, and the design of the software